johanjordaan/t2c/README.md

 Usage
 =========
-t2c generates code which you include in your peoject.
+t2c generates code which you include in your project.
 You then use this code to generate output based on a context.
 Thw workflow followis the folling progression :
 * Create a template.t2c file that contains the template and code.
 * Compile the template.t2c to template.coffee using the t2c code.
 * Compile the teample.coffee file to template.js.